-The following advice on the current firearms licensing system takes into account our discussions with the Home Office, the police and the British Association for Shooting and Conservation (BASC), as well as external legal advice.
+The following advice on the current firearms licensing system takes into account our discussions with the Home Office, the National Police Chiefs Council and the Royal College of GPs, as well as external legal advice.

 - Local constabularies assess applicants for firearms licenses.

 - In all cases, they will ask the applicant’s GP to provide general medical information.
 This information consists of a factual report based on the applicant’s medical history.